sirmordred/io.appium.settings/README.md

 ### Arguments (see above start command as an example for giving arguments)
 - recording_filename (Mandatory) - You can type recording video file name as you want, but recording currently supports only "mp4" format so your filename must end with ".mp4"
 - recording_priority (Optional) - Default value: 0 which means recording thread priority is Maximum hovewer if you face performance drops during testing with recording enabled, you can reduce recording priority to 2 - Normal or 1 - Minimum
-- recording_max_duration (Optional) - Default value: 900 which means maximum allowed duration is 15 minute, you can increase it if your test takes longer than that
+- recording_max_duration (Optional) (in seconds) - Default value: 900 seconds which means maximum allowed duration is 15 minute, you can increase it if your test takes longer than that

 Stop Recording:
 ```bash